Electrux/Ethereal/book/src/01-install.md

 ```

 ### $DEBUG
 This variable, if set, will disable all compiler optimizations and will cause the interpreter to start displaying its internal execution stack values while running any program.
-This will be helpful for debugging the language codebase, but otherwise, do **NOT** use it.
+This will be helpful for debugging the language codebase, but otherwise, do **NOT** use it as it will greatly slow the execution proces down.

 It can be used as follows:
 ```bash